What’s The Most Attractive Scent To A Woman?

-Pheromones are a type of chemical that animals and humans produce that influence how we behave as well as our attraction to others.
+Pheromones are a type of chemical that animals and humans produce that influences how we behave and our attraction to others.
 Pheromones differ from hormones.
 While hormones work inside of the body to influence us, pheromones work outside of our bodies to influence the people around us, such as romantic partners.
 While they're often referred to when talking about sexual attraction, that's not the only thing that pheromones do, and they are powerful in many areas.
 In addition to sexual arousal, pheromones play a role in acts such as communicating a warning, showing others that there's access to food, locating other animals, signaling to other animals to stay away, and even the bonding between a maternal parent and child animal.
 Pheromones are messengers, sending signals to other human beings.
-They tell us how to perceive others, and can give us a heads up if there is a friend or foe up ahead.
+They tell us how to perceive others and give us a heads up if there is a friend or foe up ahead.
 Listen to your sense of smell and what your pheromones are trying to tell you.

 Fun Facts About Pheromones

-- Many insects use pheromones to communicate with one another
+- Many insects use pheromones to communicate with one another.

 - There are four kinds of pheromones (releaser, primer, modulator, and signaler)

 - It's believed that the first pheromone was discovered in 1959 in a study that showed that a pheromone secreted by moths called bombykol attracted male moths to female moths.

 - Animals can use pheromones to locate prey.

 The primer pheromones require time to get a response after their release.
 They can affect sexual development and reproduction.